 In accordance with the Rules of Procedure, the Board of Directors must ensure that at least one third of its members are independent.
-As such, as of March 31, 2020 the Board of Directors of the Company had five independent members out of eight (Rhyzlène Nusse, Coralie de Fontenay, Lisa Leboff, Charles Milhaud and Patrice Gassenbach).
-It now has three out of five (Jane Majeski, Deborah Carlson and Alexandra Voss).
+As such, on March 31, 2021, the Company's Board of Directors had two Independent Members out of five members (i.e. Deborah Carlson and Alexandra Voss).